Politics of Quebec: Institutions

 Many of Quebec's political institutions are among the oldest in North America.
 The first part of this article presents the main political institutions of Quebec society.
 The last part presents Québec's current politics and issues.

-Parliament of Quebec
+Parliament

 The Parliament of Québec holds the legislative power.
 It consists of the National Assembly of Québec and the Lieutenant Governor of Quebec.